|Sat Fat 9.7g||48%|

 Add the onion, garlic and ginger, season well and cook for six to seven minutes.
 Add the beef and stir well.
 Tip in the chillies.

-Add the coconut milk, bring to the boil, cover with a lid and simmer for 45 minutes.
+Add the coconut milk, bring to the boil, cover with a lid and simmer for a total of 45 minutes, adding in the potatoes after twenty minutes.
 Just before serving, stir in the spinach leaves and lemon juice and taste the seasoning.

 Serve with the coriander sprinkled over and a pile of warm chapatis